Kali-Decoder/FI-Protocol/README.md

 ### Company Checks Issue after Stake Complete and Accepts and Decline:
 ![291031949-a4fd886b-a992-485c-bd43-9569f3a9f368](https://github.com/Kali-Decoder/taraxa_hack/assets/69464744/8a2651b5-f0fa-40ee-b6cc-173eecba5608)

-FI-Protocol on Celestia offers a real world problem solution in a unique and rewarding bug reporting experience for users while expanding Celestia's token supply, market reach, and visibility in the crypto industry.
-Join us in revolutionizing bug reporting on Celestia.
+FI-Protocol on Inco Network offers a real world problem solution in a unique and rewarding bug reporting experience for users while expanding Inco Network's token supply, market reach, and visibility in the crypto industry.
+Join us in revolutionizing bug reporting on Inco Network.